 - Brainstorm words to describe what you can smell, see, feel, and hear.

 These come in all shapes and sizes.

-· Try going on a colour walk or finding each colour of the rainbow
+· Try going on a color walk or finding each color of the rainbow

 · Look for different shapes